 Life assurance policies give you and your loved ones peace of mind by helping to make sure there will be enough money in place to cover bills and other expenses after you pass away or become unable to work.
-George Square Financial Management takes a closer look at the variety of life protection plans available.

 Life’s unpredictable at the best of times – we never know what it might throw at us.
 Unemployment, an accident, ill health or the death of a wage earner can plunge a family into real financial hardship.
 As such, life assurance – also referred to as life insurance, life cover and level term assurance – is an option that everyone should consider, even those without dependents or a mortgage.
 Unless you have substantial savings or inherited wealth, chances are you will rely on your salary to pay for everything.
 It is therefore important to put sufficient protection in place to help give you peace of mind that, if the worst does happen, the bills will still get paid.